meghna-saxena/survey-stark/notes/mongoose-for-survey-creation.md

 The first argument is the singular name of the collection your model is for.
 Mongoose automatically looks for the plural version of your model name.

 Also, if you pass a third string to your Mongoose.model, you can force mongoose to create a collection of that name instead of pluralizing it.

+## Survey creation route handler
+- Always import the models somewhere in the project, most likely in index.js

+- Survey routes file to deine POST req handler for /api/surveys
+- 2 thinsg to keep in mind while creating the survey route handler
+    - User should be logged in
+    - User have enough credits => 1 creait = 1 survey